vonMule/bleeding-edge-ranciliopid/README.md

   - Blynk is fully supporting actionController.
 Therefore any action can be called via blynk. (see [Blynk-Setup](https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Blynk-Setup))
   - Added new icon-collection "static" which just shows a non-moving logo.
   - Added userConfig DISPLAY_TEXT_STATE which outputs few status information (Please wait, Ready, Turned off, Cleaning, ..) in the display (supported by all icon-collections).
+    - Text is not displayed when screensaver is running.
   - Fix: Waking up after SLEEPING action re-enables cold-start autotuning.
   - Update ZACwire-Library to v1.3.1. and 1.3.0 (beta).
 (Thanks again Adrian :-) )
 - 2.7.0: